saskian-prolifix/company-application-policies/prd-dash/terms_and_conditions.md

 - **You:** The individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

-**Acknowledgment**
+## Acknowledgment

 These are the Terms and Conditions governing the use of this Service and the agreement that operates between You and the Company.
 These Terms and Conditions set out the rights and obligations of all users regarding the use of the Service.

-**1. License and Usage:**
+### 1. License and Usage:

-By using the Prolific Diagnostics Application ("Application"), you agree to a limited, non-exclusive, non-transferable license to use the Application for personal or commercial purposes within the boundaries set forth by these Terms and Conditions.
+By using the PRD Dash Application ("Application"), you agree to a limited, non-exclusive, non-transferable license to use the Application for personal or commercial purposes within the boundaries set forth by these Terms and Conditions.

-**2. Restrictions:**
+### 2. Restrictions:

 You are expressly prohibited from: